Maximize success with small business B2B lead management strategies

 Use dynamic fields in emails to address leads by name and company

-Using a lead’s name and company is the baseline for personalization and it still counts.
-The trick is not to obsess or use sketchy data.
-You inject first name, company, role, and occasionally product interest from your CRM into your email platform through dynamic fields.
+Using a lead’s name and company is still the baseline for personalization, and it still works.
+The key is to keep it accurate and avoid overreaching with questionable data.
+Pull first name, company, role, and sometimes product interest from your CRM into your email platform through dynamic fields.

 A simple example: “I saw your team at {} is expanding your inside sales group…” performs better than generic copy, as long as the data is accurate.
 You should audit your fields on a regular basis, patch common formatting issues, and set safe defaults for missing data.